 Rush Paladins tend to not stand a chance since they have quite a bit of trouble against cards like Feral Spirit unless they get very specific buffs.
 Even if they do get such buffs, Shaman removal tends to be just enough to deal with whatever they get on the board.

 Against Control Paladins, play slow and steady and never over commit to the board.
-Make sure to save your Hexfor Tirion Fordringand and slowly bait out the Paladin's solutions to your own creatures.
+Make sure to save your Hex for Tirion Fordring and Ragnaros and slowly bait out the Paladin’s solutions to your own creatures.
 Do not try to rush down since most Control Paladins run too much healing for this deck to keep up with, you simply have to outlast them.

 The archetype Druid deck hardly has a chance against this deck.
 The large number of taunts, specifically Abomination, shut down the Force of Nature/Savage Roar rush combo while the Hexes and direct removal spells give you plenty of options to deal with any especially large minions the druid can throw out.